Agent Builder

 .build();withAfterToolCallback(callback)

-Type: (context: ToolContext, result: any) => Promise<void> | Default: undefined
+Type: AfterToolCallback | Default: undefined

 Executes after each tool execution.
 Perfect for result processing, error handling, or usage tracking.

-const { runner } = await AgentBuilder.create("monitored-agent")
+const agent = await AgentBuilder.create("monitored_agent")

 .withModel("gemini-2.5-flash")

-.withAfterToolCallback(async (context, result) => {
+.withAfterToolCallback(async (tool, args, context, response) => {

 })

-import { InMemorySession } from "@iqai/adk";
+import { AgentBuilder, InMemoryMemoryService } from "@iqai/adk";

-const { runner } = await AgentBuilder.create("continuing-agent")
+const agent = await AgentBuilder.create("my_agent")

 .withModel("gemini-2.5-flash")